calpoly-iandunn/csc473/project/part2.md

 ## Grading breakdown:
-- 30 points Blinn-Phong working with all files
+- 40 points Blinn-Phong working with all files
-- 20 points Cook-Torrance BRDF working with all files
-- 30 points working shadows with all files
+- 40 points working shadows with all files
 - 20 points working camera with arbitrary views with all files
+- **Extra Credit** 10 points Cook-Torrance BRDF working with all files